instancio/instancio/website/docs/user-guide.md

     <lnum>4</lnum> Inject custom settings to be used by every test method within the class.<br/>
     <lnum>10</lnum> Every object will be created using the injected settings.

-!!! warning "There can be only one field annotated `@WithSettings` per test class."
+!!! warning "There can be only one field annotated `@WithSettings` per class."

 Instancio also supports overriding the injected settings using the `withSettings` method as shown below.
 The settings provided via the method take precedence over the injected settings (see [Settings Precedence](#settings-precedence) for further information).